ying-tang/help-documentation/_userguides/Box_Panel.md

 {% endhighlight %}

-Navigate to the above URL.
-You can then use your **Your Specified Username** and **Your Specified Password** to log in.
+To get started, first navigate to the URL provided in your Lockbox.
+Then you can use **Your Specified Username** and **Your Specified Password** to log in.

 ## Navigating the Box Panel Dashboard

-From the Box Panel Dashboard, you can see a consolidated asset view of all of your Blue Box Dedicated and Local instances on one screen.
+From the Box Panel Dashboard, you can see a consolidated asset view of all of your **IBM Blue Box Dedicated** and **IBM Blue Box Local** instances, on one screen.

 The top of the Dashboard displays the infrastructure currently in use, with your list of hosts.